With MyMoneyKarma, you get:

 The following factors will be considered in the calculation of your credit score:

 This factor plays a crucial role in determining an individual’s credit score.
-It takes into account record of all the past payments of credit cards and loan installments and also to see whether they were paid on time, in advance or late payment and also if an individual defaulted and failed to make any of his/her payments.
+It takes into account all the past payments of credit cards and loan installments, it checks to see whether they were paid on time, in advance or paid late and also if an individual defaulted and failed to make any of his/her payments.
 To use this factor as an advantage for scoring good credit score all the payments should be made within the time limit.

 Type of credit